homemadearcade/zero/todo/4_TODO_FEATURES.md

 --------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------

-TAGS
-  Auto generate some more tags and relationshios

 LIBRARY
   Turn library on and off ( both in Selects and in the ClassList ) Easy system for saving library entityClasses and relations